funalab/QCANet/README.md

 # QCANet: Quantitative Criteria Acquisition Network

 This is the code for [3D convolutional neural networks-based segmentation to acquire quantitative criteria of the nucleus during mouse embryogenesis](https://doi.org/10.1038/s41540-020-00152-8).
-This project is carried out in cooperation with [Funahashi lab at Keio University](https://fun.bio.keio.ac.jp/) and three labs: Hiroi lab at Sanyo-onoda City University, [Kobayashi lab at the University of Tokyo](http://research.crmind.net/), and Yamagata lab at Kindai University.
+This project is carried out in cooperation with [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/) and three labs: Hiroi Lab. at Sanyo-onoda City University, [Kobayashi Lab. at the University of Tokyo](http://research.crmind.net/), and Yamagata Lab. at Kindai University.

 ## Overview